OSSCanada/microhackfest/HOL/05_Containers/README.md

 # Working with Azure Container Services Kubernetes

-This lab shows how to create a Kubernetes (K8s) Cluster using ACS along with how to deploy different types of workloads.
+This lab provides an introduction to Docker along with Kubernetes.
+It also shows how to create a Kubernetes (K8s) Cluster using ACS along with how to deploy different types of workloads.

-## 1. Create Container with Azure Container Instance (ACI)

-The purpose of this section is similar to the Web App for Containers first challenge, show how easy it is to get started with Containers in Azure.
-The difference is that this is ACI which feels more like Serverless, and bills like Serverless, versus Web App for Containers which is PaaS.

-- Spin up a Container using ACI via the az cli that is exposed via a Public IP.
-The az command you want to look at is **container**.
-A sample command should start with ``az container`` and then add the necessary parameters.
-One thing to keep in mind, pick a Web Application Image as we are gonig to expose it on a port so it needs to be HTTP accessible.

-**Hint:** Click [here](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-quickstart) if you are having difficulties.

-## 2. Create Managed Kubernetes Cluster
+## 00 Pre-work

 The purpose of this section is to help you get familar with Kubernetes on Azure.
 There are a couple of options, Azure Container Service (ACS) which allows for complete control of the environment, and our new Managed Kubernetes Service (AKS) which is in **PREVIEW**.
 We are going to focus on AKS as that is the future and allows us to focus on deploying ``Applications`` versus managing ``Infrastructure``.